progmaticltd/homebox/README.md

 - Install Dovecot mail server
 - Install PostgreSQL for the database
 - Install Nginx and Roundcube webmail for the frontend
+- Use LetsEncrypt for the roundcube web site
 - Configure the firewall on the box